NovaCorz/CSC510/SETUP_GUIDE.md

 # FoodSeer Frontend Recreation - Setup Guide

-This guide will help you set up and run the FoodSeer application with the newly recreated frontend.
+This guide will help you set up and run the FoodSeer application.

-## Branch Information

-We've created a new branch `frontend-recreation` off of `dev` to ensure safe development without losing work.

-Current branch: `frontend-recreation`

 ## Prerequisites